 On the other hand, certain cooking methods can lead to nutrient loss.
 Boiling kale, for instance, can cause water-soluble vitamins like vitamin C to leach out into the cooking water.
 To minimize nutrient loss, it’s recommended to use less water and cook kale for a shorter period of time.

-See also How long to cook osso bucco in oven
+See also How to cook fried pork chops in air fryer

 Steaming kale is another cooking method that helps retain its nutrients.
 Steaming preserves more of the vitamins and minerals compared to boiling, as the steam helps to keep the nutrients inside the leaves.